 Off the Shelf- Festival of Words Sheffield

-Off the Shelf Festival of Words, one of the largest literary festivals in the UK, organised by Sheffield City Council and held normally in October every year, offers 200 diverse literary events to all ages.
+Off the Shelf Festival of Words, Previously Off the Shelf Festival of Literature, one of the largest literary festivals in the UK, is held normally in October every year, offers hundreds of diverse literary events to all ages.

 Time: Saturday 1:00-2:30pm, 7th October 2017